telerik/winforms-docs/controls/editors/domainupdown/getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started | RadDomainUpDown
+page_title: Getting Started - WinForms DomainUpDown Control
-description: RadDomainUpDown is designed to display text inside an editor like a text-box and sets a text string from a list of choices.
+description: WinForms DomainUpDown is designed to display text inside an editor like a text-box and sets a text string from a list of choices.
 slug: winforms/editors/domainupdown/getting-started
 tags: domainupdown, getting, started
 published: True